General (scope, grounds for accelerated procedures, time limits)

 - Refuses to comply with the obligation to have his or her fingerprints taken; or

 The CGRS shall decide on the application within 15 working days.
 When the application is treated under the accelerated procedure on the aforementioned grounds, it may pronounce the application as manifestly unfounded.
-This has effects on the order to leave the territory, which will be valid between 0-7 days instead of 30 days.
+This affects the order to leave the territory, which will be valid between 0-7 days instead of 30 days.

-Exactly the same legal provisions apply to the personal interview in the accelerated procedures, including the ones dealing with the admissibility of the application, as to the one in the Regular Procedure.
+Exactly the same legal provisions apply to the personal interview in the accelerated procedures, including the ones dealing with the admissibility of the application, as to the one in the Regular Procedure: Personal Interview.
 The only difference provided for is that in case of detention, the interview takes place in the detention centre where the applicant is being held, but this has no impact on the way the interview takes place as such.
 Also an interpreter is present during these interviews.
 The CGRS conducts interviews through videoconference in the closed detention centres.
-However, after the Council of State annulled the decision of the CGRS to conduct interviews by videoconference in open reception centres because the CGRS is not competent to modify conditions of the personal interviews, the CALL has recently extended this ruling to the longstanding practice of interviews through videoconference for people residing in closed detention centres given that, here too, that practice was based solely on a CGRS decision and thus illegal.
-The CGRS now expressed its intention to recommend the Secretary of State to take legal initiative to ground interviews through videoconference in the Royal Decree. (see Regular procedure)
+Since 19 September 2022, the modalities of this way of conducting remote interviews are officially laid down in a Royal Decree (see Regular procedure: personal interview).

 An appeal in the accelerated procedure must be lodged within 10 days, and has suspensive effect.

-The right to legal aid applies in exactly the same way to the accelerated procedure as it does in the Regular Procedure.
-“Pro-Deo” lawyers get exactly the same remuneration for similar interventions in accelerated procedures as in regular ones.
+The right to legal aid applies in the same way to the accelerated procedure as it does in the Regular Procedure: Legal Assistance.
+“Pro-Deo” lawyers get precisely the same remuneration for similar interventions in accelerated procedures as in regular ones.
 In order to avoid that crucial time would be lost with formally getting the appointment of a lawyer arranged in time, it is accepted that formal appointment of the lawyer can take place until one month after the actual intervention.

 Article 57/6/1(1) Aliens Act.